 InMotion also does an excellent job of answering questions across all channels – including the comments in their Knowledgebase.
 You can do DIY customer support without getting funneled to a phone call.

-That to me puts them far ahead of GoDaddy with customer service.
+That to me puts InMotion far ahead of GoDaddy with customer service.

 Product reviews and comparisons are important, but it’s also important to be aware of the companies that produce those products.
 GoDaddy has a specific brand that they promote – you’ve probably seen it on television and online.
 It’s controversial on purpose and you can take it how you want to take it.